Monday, November 26, 2012

 cover image ©2012 by Mark Hutchinson

 Hear ye!
 See ye!
 Crisis Chronicles Press releases Jackie Koch's new poetry chapbook on 26 November 2012!
 Her Photograph is 24 pages, hand assembled, 8.5 x 5.5", inkjet printed, saddle saddle staple bound with white cover stock, mauve endpapers and white pages.
 Contents include "Red Hot July," "Phantasmagoria," "Home Spun," "Dragonfly," "Frostbite Occurs in 15 Minutes or Less" and much, much more.
 Around 80 copies in print.
-Photograph is now available for $7 from Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44134 USA.
+Photograph is now available for $7 from Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44143 USA.
+This chapbook is currently sold out.

 Click here to read a selection from Photograph in the Crisis Chronicles.